 There are various counties and cities within the Twin Cities metro area that provide some level of assistance with a down payment on a house in their area.
 So, if you’re looking to buy a house, check with the cities and counties where you’re searching to see what they have to offer.
 In the meantime, here are some examples to give you an idea of the types of city- or county-specific assistance that exists in the Twin Cities market:

 - City of Woodbury.
-If you’ve not owned a home in the past 3 years, you could qualify for a low interest loan of up to $25,000 from the City of Woodbury on a Woodbury home!
-The loan can be used for down payment or closing costs and the home cost cannot exceed $390,000.
+First time homebuyers (which is defined as not having owned a home within the past 3 years) can qualify for a low-interest loan of up to $25,000 to help buy a home in Woodbury.
+These loans can help with a down payment or closing costs on homes costing up to $425,000.
 Learn more about the low-interest loan.

-A mortgage from TCHFH Lending, Inc. can be for a maximum of 96.5% of a home’s value or purchase price.
+The TruePath Mortgage can be for a maximum of 96.5% of a home’s value or purchase price.
 Twin Cities Habitat for Humanity has funding or down payment assistance available to help fill that additional 3.5% gap, so it doesn’t always need to be provided by the borrower as a down payment.
-Some savings are still needed—in fact, it's required to have at least $6,300 in savings, which is used toward up to $3,000 of closing costs and your first year’s homeowner’s insurance policy, and leaves you with some money in reserves.
-Other benefits of a mortgage from TCHFH Lending, Inc. include an affordable monthly housing payment set at no more than 30% of gross income, and no mortgage insurance.
+Having at least $6,300 in savings is required.
+That money is used toward up to $3,000 of closing costs, the first year of the homeowner insurance policy, and should be enough to still have reserves after you close on your home.
+Other benefits of the TruePath Mortgage include an affordable monthly housing payment set at no more than 30% of gross income, and no mortgage insurance.

 Benefits of a Down Payment